 I love making these linzer cookies for Christmas, especially Chocolate Peppermint Linzers, which means they’re one of many sweet treats in my kitchen.

 There’s no combination better than orange and chocolate to me, and I always make these Chocolate Orange Linzer Cookies for a perfect citrus dessert with a rich chocolate filling.
 These cookies are light enough to eat a dozen at a time — believe me, I know.

 I love to graze and have tons of options for dessert.
 So I put this dessert charcuterie board together with these pretzel liners.
 It’s a snack board to give everyone what they want on one plate!

 If you love dulce de leche as much as I do, these Butter Cookie Sandwiches with Dulce de Leche Cream Filling dipped in dark chocolate are truly delectable.

 I feel like hot drinks are BFFs with cookies and in the winter, I love to serve coffee, lattes, or hot chocolate to dip my cookies in.
-For a fun Christmas twist on homemade lattes, there’s also these Gingerbread Lattes and these Eggnog Lattes.
+For a fun Christmas twist on homemade lattes, there’s also these:

 The holidays are excuse enough to serve dessert for breakfast, and these Dulce de Leche Overnight Cinnamon Rolls are easy to throw together in advance and bake while you open presents.
 They’ll make great use of any leftover dulce de leche you might have after you make these cookies!